2023/24 Classification Calendar

 This is a brief overview of classification in the sport and is in no way legally binding.
-In all cases the sport-specific classification rules will take precedence.
+In case of any discrepancies, the Para Snowboard Classification Rules and Regulations will take precedence.
 For further questions please contact: email@example.com.

 Classification is sport-specific because an impairment affects the ability to perform in different sports to a different extent.
 As a consequence, an athlete may meet the criteria to compete in one sport, but may not meet the criteria in another sport.
 Having an impairment is thus not sufficient for an athlete to compete in Para sport.

 The groupings of athletes by the degree of activity limitation resulting from their impairments are called ‘Sport Classes’.
 This, to a certain extent, is similar to grouping athletes by age, gender or weight.

 Classification across the Paralympic Movement is governed by the IPC Athlete Classification Code and International Standards.
 More information about IPC Athlete Classification Code can be found here.

 Are you interested in finding out more about how Classification works?
 The IPC have created a free, interactive online course for anyone interested to learn more about the most important features of Paralympic Classification, available here: IPC Classification Fundamentals.

 Classification in Para Snowboard